When you have a choice to make and don’t make it, that is in itself a choice. – William James

 - do what feels right and trust my instincts more.

-Valuing your opinions and your choices is empowering.
+Valuing your opinions and your choices are empowering.
 It means you are taking ownership of your life and molding it into something you desire.
 I choose not to be dependent on what others think I should do or what they tell me I should do.
-I will listen to the input, because I always want to consider all options, but I will never again value someone else’s opinion over my own.
+I will listen to the input because I always want to consider all options, but I will never again value someone else’s opinion over my own.